Home

 They both strongly believe that if children are given the opportunity to study up to the highest level they can change not only their life but also the life of their families, with a general long-run improvement of the welfare of the communities they belong to.

-So they decided to work together with two “sister” organizations, one Italian, Malar Trust Onlus, and one Indian, Malar Trust India: Malar Trust Onlus fundraises in Europe to collect the money to support the projects of Malar Trust India.
+So they decided to work together with two “sister” organizations, one Italian, Malar Trust OdV, and one Indian, Malar Trust India: the Italian HQ collects the money, Malar Trust India runs the projects.

 Blog